broussalianmax/unique-mc-plugins/README.md

 Here are some strange minecraft plugins!

-Item sprint -
+Item Sprint -
 When a player toggles sprint, a random item from current MC version is given to the player.

-Social distancing (COVID-19) -
+Social Distancing (COVID-19) -
 If a player is within 6 blocks (x,y,z) of another player, they both will explode.

-Sheep drop -
+Sheep Drop -
 If a player sheers a sheep instead of wool, it gives a random item.

 DropExplosions -